 Decarbonization

-The JX Advanced Metals Group views climate change as an urgent issue that must be resolved on a global scale, and in order to contribute to the resolution of this issue, we have set the ultimate goal of achieving net zero CO2 emissions and are further accelerating our efforts to achieve this goal.
+The JX Advanced Metals Group views climate change as an urgent issue that must be resolved on a global scale, and to contribute to the resolution of this issue, we set the ultimate goal of achieving net zero CO2 emissions and are further accelerating our efforts to achieve this goal.

 Decarbonization Vision